akirk/friends/readme.txt

 With the Friends Plugin for WordPress you can now consume content your friends (or other blogs) create, and interact with your friends on their blogs with seamless authentication.

-As soon as you become friends, you both of you have accounts on each others WordPresses that you can then use post comments or read private posts.
-You can use your account on your friend’s server just by clicking through on your own Friends page.
+As soon as you become friends, both of you get accounts on each other’s WordPresses that you can then use post comments or read private posts.
+You’ll use the account on your friend’s server just by clicking on their post on your own Friends page.

 You can also use the Friends plugin as a capable self-hosted feed reader.
 With added parser support through plugins you can subscribe to all sorts of content, also on other social networks, allowing you to see what your friends do across social network borders.